By Hidir Reduan Abdul Rashid | Malaysiakini

 Lawyer New Sin Yew appeared for the Malaysian Bar as amicus curiae (Latin maxim meaning friend of the court, who assists the court in arriving at a decision over constitutional issues).

-At the centre of the application are the issues of whether the prosecution can initiate criminal court proceedings against a serving judge of the superior courts, and whether the prosecution can initiate criminal court proceedings against such a judge.
+At the centre of the application are the issues of whether criminal investigating bodies can initiate criminal court proceedings against a serving judge of the superior courts, and whether the prosecution can initiate criminal court proceedings against such a judge.

 On July 19, the Kuala Lumpur High Court allowed Haris, Nur Ain, and Sreekant to refer the constitutional issues to the apex court.